jhiver/validate-and-clean/README.md

 # add your own checks

-Say an object has a user_id attribute, and you want to make sure it exists replace the attribute with a `user` object:
+Say an object has a user_id attribute, and you want to make sure it exists but also to replace the attribute with a `user` object:

     vac.register 'user', ->
       (attribute, object) ->